ibm-watson-embedded-business-assistant/eba-example-agents/samples/WatsonDiscovery.md

 This agent allows you to search content using Watson Discovery.
-It utilizes our @fallback endpoint which is triggered when Watson Assistant detects that a given question does not surpass its understanding level threshold.
+It utilizes our @fallback endpoint which is triggered when EBA detects that a given question does not surpass its understanding level threshold.
 In such cases, the agent processes this question by sending it to Watson Discovery.
-Consequently, this agent provides an illustration how Watson Assistant can be leveraged as a fallback documentation service in conjunction with other traditional agents.
+Consequently, this agent provides an illustration how EBA can be leveraged as a fallback documentation service in conjunction with other traditional agents.

 To get the most out of this sample, please load the [yaml configuration](./WastonDiscovery.yaml) into your own sandbox enviornment.